zafranhaider/zafranhaider/README.md

 - 👋 Hi, I’m @zafranhaider
-- 👀 I’m interested in SQA
+- 👀 I’m interested in SQA and Devlopment
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning AI And ML
-- 💞️ I use Tool Like Cypress,Jmeter,Postman
-- 💞️ I Love to make Basic Automation Scripts